-The transition to college can be challenging for students with disabilities.
-The laws governing disability services for individuals with disabilities in post-secondary institutions are significantly different than those mandated for K-12 education.
-It is important for students and families to understand the major differences between these two learning environments (PDF).
+The transition to college can be hard for students who have disabilities.
+The laws that help people with disabilities in college are different from the laws for K-12 education.
+Students and families need to understand the major differences between these learning environments (PDF).

 New Student Responsibilities